These classic Spritz Cookies are so perfect for the holidays!

 - In a large bowl, use an electric mixer to cream the butter and sugar together until very pale and fluffy (about 5 minutes).

 - Stir in the vanilla and almond extracts until incorporated.

 - Add the egg and beat until smooth.

 - Add the flour, baking powder, and salt, and stir together until just barely combined.

-- Load the dough into a cookie press, and form shapes on baking sheets.
+- Load the dough into a cookie press, and form shapes on baking sheets and garnish as desired.